Productivity-improving technologies: Iron and steel

 The process of making cast iron was known before the 3rd century AD in China.
 Cast iron production reached Europe in the 14th century and Britain around 1500.
 Cast iron was useful for casting into pots and other implements, but was too brittle for making most tools.
 However, cast iron had a lower melting temperature than wrought iron and was much easier to make with primitive technology.
 Wrought iron was the material used for making many hardware items, tools and other implements.
 Before cast iron was made in Europe, wrought iron was made in small batches by the bloomery process, which was never used in China.
 Wrought iron could be made from cast iron more cheaply than it could be made with a bloomery.

 The inexpensive process for making good quality wrought iron was puddling, which became widespread after 1800.
 Puddling involved stirring molten cast iron until small globs sufficiently decarburized to form globs of hot wrought iron that were then removed and hammered into shapes.
 Puddling was extremely labor-intensive.
 Puddling was used until the introduction of the Bessemer and open hearth processes in the mid and late 19th century, respectively.

-Blister steel was made from wrought iron by packing wrought iron in charcoal and heating for several days.
-See: Cementation process The blister steel could be heated and hammered with wrought iron to make shear steel, which was used for cutting edges like scissors, knives and axes.
+Blister steel was made from wrought iron by packing wrought iron in charcoal and heating for several days (cementation process).
+The blister steel could be heated and hammered with wrought iron to make shear steel, which was used for cutting edges like scissors, knives and axes.
 Shear steel was of non uniform quality and a better process was needed for producing watch springs, a popular luxury item in the 18th century.
 The successful process was crucible steel, which was made by melting wrought iron and blister steel in a crucible.

 Production of steel and other metals was hampered by the difficulty in producing sufficiently high temperatures for melting.
 An understanding of thermodynamic principles such as recapturing heat from flue gas by preheating combustion air, known as hot blast, resulted in much higher energy efficiency and higher temperatures.
 Preheated combustion air was used in iron production and in the open hearth furnace.
 In 1780, before the introduction of hot blast in 1829, it required seven times as much coke as the weight of the product pig iron.
 The hundredweight of coke per short ton of pig iron was 35 in 1900, falling to 13 in 1950.
 By 1970 the most efficient blast furnaces used 10 hundredweight of coke per short ton of pig iron.